slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You don’t get what you deserve in life, only what you negotiate.

 Negotiation establishes the price (exchange rate between money and value).
-That said, a good negotiation means that you are giving less value than receiving for it and vice-versa.
+That said, a good negotiation means that you are paying less money (or value) than receiving value (or money).

 Hints:

+- To negotiate you need to have options.
 - To go fast, let the other part go first.
 - You can only negotiate with integrous people.
 - Tone of voice is a big clue to know with whom we are negotiating.
 The analytical cold guy is very patient.
 The assertive guy wants to make it fast.
 For the accomodator, the relationship is the most important.
-- You should be playful and smart, taking the other to mirror your good mood also.
+- Be playful and smart.
+Your counter-part will often mirror your good mood.
 - Mirroring by repeating the last few words of the other person.
 It opens up people’s brain.
 It tests the firmness of what they want.
-- Never negotiate with binary questions: prefer '«What can you do?» instead of «Will you do this?»'
+- Never negotiate with binary questions: prefer «What can you do?» instead of «Will you do this?»
-- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are."
+- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.
-- Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell.
+- Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the only way to sell.
 - Close it: «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
 - The more you take, the more you can give back in meaningless concessions.

-> *"Control the options: get others to play with the cards you deal."
--- Robert Greene (31st law of power)*
+When people feel they have a choice, they «walk into your trap» that much more easily.
+- People buy better versions of themselves, not products.
+- Females buy male products.
+Males don't buy products targetted to females.
+- Instead of details use interesting testimonials that allow people to relate.
+- Marketing is a symptom of excess production.

 > *"When asking for help, appeal to people’s self-interest, never to their mercy or gratitude."
 -- Robert Greene (13th law of power)*